By Nancy Armitage

 “Sundays at the Ranch” started out when Mr. Huntington in the early 1900’s bought the Ranch.
 He didn’t immediately live on the property.
 When he was “in residence” in Los Angeles he stayed overnight at the Jonathan Club or Hotel Van Nuys.
 Then he would make visits the Ranch on Sundays with picnic in hand.
 To see the progress of the Ranch & by 1908 the progress of the Huntington Mansion.
 He would bring his mother & his sister out to the ranch; he would visit the Patton Family & take a meal/picnic.
 Often, in the early days the Patton family invited Mr. Huntington to dinner.

-At the end of the party, Mrs. Arabella Huntington often gave her guests party favors.
-Per her butler, Alfonso Gomez and Leslie Huntington, she had a soft & generous heart and helped out local merchants selling different items.
+At the end of the Huntington parties or Sundays at the Ranch, Mrs. Arabella Huntington often gave her guests party favors.
+Per her butler, Alfonso Gomez & Leslie Huntington, she had a soft & generous heart & helped out local merchants selling different artisan items.
 She had a large cabinet in the small Drawing Room that stored jewelry & trinkets to give to her guests as party favors.
 Sundays at the Ranch, whether a California Ranch BBQ or a Garden Party or French Soiree, was a most enjoyable memorable occasion.

 HEH Coll.
 MS 8/9 uncat (San Marino Ranch papers Large Ledger 1914-1915;

 H. Jevne gourmet grocery receipt) homemade root beer & homemade ice cream, rum, & curacaos)